-- 1) Exhibits knowledge of the elements related to a short-field (confined area ASES) takeoff and maximum performance climb. - 2) Positions the flight controls for the existing wind conditions; sets the flaps as recommended. - 3) Clears the area; taxies into takeoff position utilizing maximum available takeoff area and aligns the aeroplane on the runway center/takeoff path. - 4) Selects an appropriate take off path for the existing conditions (ASES). - 5) Applies brakes (if appropriate), while advancing the throttle smoothly to takeoff power. - 6) Establishes and maintains the most efficient planing/lift-off attitude and corrects for porpoising and skipping (ASES). - 7) Lifts off at the recommended airspeed, and accelerates to the recommended obstacle clearance airspeed or $V_X$ . - 8) Establishes a pitch attitude that will maintain the recommended obstacle clearance airspeed, or $V_X$ , +10/-5 knots, until the obstacle is cleared, or until the aeroplane is 50 feet (20 meters) above the surface.
+- Exhibits knowledge of the elements related to a short-field (confined area ASES) takeoff and maximum performance climb. - 2) Positions the flight controls for the existing wind conditions, sets flaps as recommended. - 3) Clears the area; taxies into takeoff position utilizing maximum available takeoff area and aligns the aeroplane on the runway center/takeoff path. - 4) Selects an appropriate take-off path for the existing conditions (ASES). - 5) Applies brakes (if appropriate) while advancing the throttle smoothly to takeoff power. - 6) Establishes and maintains the most efficient planing/lift off attitude and corrects for porpoising and skipping (ASES). - Lifts off at the recommended airspeed, and accelerates to recommended obstacle clearance airspeed, or VX. - 8) Establishes a pitch attitude that will maintain the recommended obstacle clearance airspeed, or VX, +5/-0 knots, until the obstacle is cleared, or until the aeroplane is 50 feet (20 meters) above the surface. - 9) After clearing the obstacle, establishes the pitch attitude for VY, accelerates to VY, and maintains VY, ± 5 knots, during the climb. - Retracts the landing gear, if appropriate and flaps after clear of any obstacles or as recommended by manufacturer. - 11) Maintains takeoff power and VY ± 5 knots to a safe maneuvering altitude. - 12) Maintains directional control and proper wind-drift correction throughout the takeoff and climb. - 13) Completes appropriate checklist.

-- After clearing the obstacle, establishes the pitch attitude for VY, accelerates to VY, and maintains VY, +10/-5 knots, during the climb. - 10) Retracts the landing gear, if appropriate, and flaps after clear of any obstacles or as recommended by manufacturer. - 11) Maintains takeoff power and Vy +10/-5 to a safe maneuvering altitude. - 12) Maintains directional control and proper wind-drift correction throughout the takeoff and climb. - 13) Completes the appropriate checklist.
+6.6 TASK: SHORT-FIELD APPROACH (CONFINED AREA-ASES) & LANDING

-6.6 TASK: SHORT-FIELD (CONFINED AREA) APPROACH & LANDING
+1) Exhibits knowledge of the elements related to a short-field (confined area ASES) approach and landing.

-- 1) Exhibits knowledge of the elements related to a short-field (confined area ASES) approach and landing. - 2) Adequately surveys the intended landing area (ASES). - 3) Considers the wind conditions, landing surface, obstructions, and selects the most suitable touchdown point. - 4) Establishes the recommended approach and landing configuration and airspeed; adjusts pitch attitude and power as required. - 5) Maintains a stabilized approach and recommended approach airspeed, or in its absence not more than 1.3 VSO, +10/-5 knots, with wind gust factor applied. - 6) Makes smooth, timely, and correct control application during the roundout and touchdown. - 7) Selects the proper landing path, contacts the water at the minimum safe airspeed with the proper pitch attitude for the surface conditions (ASES). - 8) Touches down smoothly at minimum control airspeed (ASEL). - 9) Touches down at or within 200 feet (60 meters) beyond a specified point, with no side drift, minimum float and with the aeroplane's longitudinal axis aligned with and over the runway center/landing path. - 10) Maintains crosswind correction and directional control throughout the approach and landing sequence. - 11) Applies brakes, (ASEL) or elevator control (ASEs), as necessary, to stop in the shortest distance consistent with safety. - 12) 1Completes the appropriate checklist.
+- 2) Adequately surveys the intended landing area (ASES). - 3) Considers the wind conditions, landing surface, obstructions, and selects the most suitable touchdown point. - 4) Establishes the recommended approach and landing configuration and airspeed; adjusts pitch attitude and power. - 5) Maintains a stabilized approach and recommended approach airspeed, or in its absence, not more than 1.3 VSO, ± 5 knots, with wind gust factor applied. - 6) Makes smooth, timely, and correct control application during the roundout and touchdown. - 7) Selects the proper landing path, contacts the water at the minimum safe airspeed with the proper pitch attitude for the surface conditions (ASES). - 8) Touches down smoothly at minimum control airspeed (ASEL). - 9) Touches down at or within 100 feet (30 meters) beyond a specified point, with no side drift, minimum float and with the aeroplane's longitudinal axis aligned with and over the runway center/landing path. - 10) Maintains crosswind correction and directional control throughout the approach and landing sequence. - 11) Applies brakes (ASEL) or elevator control (ASES), as necessary, to stop in the shortest distance consistent with safety. - 12) Completes appropriate checklist.